 “Medium D” Mean in Shoes

-When shopping for shoes, especially online or in stores, you may have noticed labels like “Medium D,” “B,” or “EE.”
-While most people focus on shoe length, width is equally important for comfort, foot health, and proper fit.
+When buying shoes whether online or in-store you’ll often come across width labels like “Medium D,” “B,” or “EE.”
+While most shoppers mainly focus on length, shoe width plays an equally important role in comfort, support, and overall fit.

 What Does “Medium D” Mean?